Charles Augustus FitzRoy: Governor of Prince Edward Island and the Leeward Islands

 Sir Charles was appointed as the eleventh Governor of Prince Edward Island off the coast of Canada on 31 March 1837, and was granted a knighthood just before his departure.
 He returned to England in 1841 and shortly afterwards was made Governor of the Leeward Islands in the West Indies until 1845.

 Governor of New South Wales

 Sir Charles was chosen as the tenth Governor of the colony of New South Wales by Lord Stanley in 1845.
-FitzRoy replaced Sir George Gipps as governor who had been a strong ruler but had provoked the animosity of many in the colony.
-It is likely that FitzRoy was chosen because he tended to be more appeasing in his approach.
-FitzRoy, his wife and his son George arrived in the colony on board on 2 August 1846.
-Soon after his arrival he was asked to use his influence to procure the disallowance of an act of the Tasmanian legislature imposing a duty of 15% on products imported from New South Wales.

-Fitzroy brought before the British government the advisability of some superior functionary being appointed, to whom all measures passed by local legislatures should be referred before being assented to.
-In the long discussion over the separation of the Port Phillip district, Fitzroy showed tact and himself favoured bi-cameral legislatures for the new constitutions.
-The need for some type of federation between the various colonies was recognised, and as a step towards this Fitzroy was given a commission in 1850 appointing him governor-general of the Australian colonies.
-During his governorship great steps were made in the development of New South Wales.
-Transportation of convicts ceased, the Sydney University was founded, a branch of the royal mint was established and responsible government was granted.

 In 1847, Fitzroy served briefly as Governor of the Colony of North Australia, although his lieutenant-governor, George Barney had the main responsibility for establishing the new colony under FitzRoy's direction.
 His decision in 1847 to allow the building of a horse racing track in Parramatta was the catalyst for the creation of Cumberland Oval, a venue which hosted racing, cricket, and in the 20th century, motorsports, and was the location that Parramatta Stadium and further on the Western Sydney Stadium were built upon.